Table of Contents

 Solitude is defined as the state or quality of being alone or remote from others.
 There is a necessity of taking time away from the business of life to be with the Lord.
 God says, “Be still, and know that I am God” (Psalm 46:10).
 In other words, “Hush! stop your commotion and realize that I am God.”
 Humans tend to talk too much and listen too little.
 The believer needs to learn to settle down, meditate, pray then hear the voice of God through the scriptures.
-The Bible gives us examples to persons that sought the Lord in solitude:
+The Bible gives us examples to persons that sought the Lord in solitude to receive His blessing:

 God spoke to Abraham saying, “Get out of your country, from your family and from your father’s house, to a land that I will show you.
 I will make you a great nation…” (Genesis 12:1-2).
 Abraham was to be separated from the associations of his early life.
 The influence of heathen family and friends would interfere with the training which the Lord planned to give him.
 So he obeyed (Hebrews 11:8).
 And for his obedience, he became God’s friend (Isaiah 41:8).

 When Jacob was troubled with the fear of his brother’s revenge.
 He spent the night in prayer and agony repenting of the sins that he has committed against his brother and seeking forgiveness and help from the Lord.
-There, the Lord appeared to him and blessed him with peace and a promise of help (Genesis 32:24–32).
+There, the Lord appeared to him and blessed him with forgiveness and a promise of help (Genesis 32:24–32).

 The prophet Jeremiah called people to seek the Lord in solitude: “The Lord is good to those who wait for Him, to the soul who seeks Him.
 It is good that one should hope and wait quietly for the salvation of the Lord.
 It is good for a man to bear the yoke in his youth.
 Let him sit alone and keep silent, because God has laid it on him” (Lamentations 3:25–28).